carterjfulcher/terrace/README.md

 ### Index Components

+`IndexComponent`s are a dynamic building block for `Index`s.
+The two attributes they contain is an `identifier` and a `weight`.
+Any other param passed in the initialization will be saved as an attribute for use in `audit` functions.

+#### Methods

+The following methods initialize a _list_ of `IndexComponent`s from a source. `IndexComponent`s can be initialized from any source with any amount of rows/datapoints.
+The only required datapoint for an `IndexComponent` is an identifier.

+`fromCsv` - Returns a list of `IndexComponent`s from a CSV file.
+Will utilize the first column as the `identifier`

+`fromDataFrame` - Returns a list of `IndexComponent`s from a Pandas Dataframe.
+Will utilize the first column as the `identifier`

+`fromExcel` - Returns a list of `IndexComponent`s from an Excel file.
+Will utilize the first column as the `identifier`

+`fromRecords` - Accepts a list of dicts as the first arguement, and an `identifier_key` to determine which key to set the identifier as.
+Returns list of `IndexComponent`s

 ### Writing Audit Functions

 Audit functions are a set of assert statements that verify each `IndexComponent` is eligible via the methodology.